 Scrape out weeds between gaps, such as dandelions or meadowgrass, in paving using a weeding tool or an old knife.
 Tease them out, roots and all.
 You could also apply a residual path weedkiller afterwards, to prevent further weed growth.

-If you have a bad perennial weed infestation and don’t mind using chemicals, you could use a systemic weedkiller containing glyphosate.
+If you have a bad perennial weed infestation and don’t mind using chemicals, you could use a systemic weedkiller.
 Spray or dab onto dry leaves, when rain is not forecast, in midsummer.
 If tackling bindweed, train up a bamboo cane first to isolate from the other plants.
 Always read the label.